synthizer/synthizer/manual/src/object_reference/noise_generator.md

 This is pink noise generated with the Voss-McCartney algorithm, which consists of a number of summed uniform random number generators which are run at different rates.
-Synthizer adds an additional random number generator at the top of the hierachy in order to improve the color of the noise in the high frequencies.
+Synthizer adds an additional random number generator at the top of the hierarchy in order to improve the color of the noise in the high frequencies.

 ### `SYZ_NOISE_TYPE_FILTERED_BROWN`